babarrett/g80-9009/README.md

 ###Caps:
 Most are Double-shot ABS.
 "Super thick."

-* The ones with (LED) windows are pad-printed.
+* The 11 caps with (LED) windows are pad-printed.
+    * Caps Lock
+    * Scroll Lock
+    * Num Lock
+    * (4) Scrn1-4
+    * Desk PC
+    * Calc
+    * Setup
+    * Wkst
-* 11 "lock lights" + 2 more positions adjacent to the space bar.
+* There are 2 more LEDs adjacent to the space bar, but no windows to shine through.
 * 10u space bar.
-* Odd bottom row with the extended spacebar and stepped Caps Lock, pretty much everything will fit on a modern board.
+* In spite of the odd bottom row with the extended spacebar, and stepped Caps Lock, pretty much everything will fit on a modern board.

+###PCB

-PCB revisions I've seen:
+Revisions I've seen:

 * :02
 * 5